PurdueDualityLab/ASE24-FAIL-FailureAnalysisInvestigationWithLLM/README.rst

     $ docker compose -f local.yml up

 #.
-To log a command, follow these steps:
+To log stdout/stderr for a command that is detached, follow these steps:

     #.
 Run the command::